 Being kind to your caddie, if you have one, is one of the most important rules of golf etiquette.
-Your caddy does a lot of work for you, and they’re typically some of the most knowledgable people in the area.
+Your caddy does a lot of work for you, and they’re typically some of the most knowledgeable people in the area.
 Traditionally, caddies are younger people who are trying to familiarize themselves with the game of golf and meet more experienced golfers to grow their knowledge of the game.

-Play at a Reasonable Pace
+Play At a Reasonable Pace

-If there are groups or individuals scheduled to golf before or after you, you will want to arrive at a decent time, preferably early, to tee off at your scheduled time.
-Once you’re playing, you need to be conscious of those ahead and behind you, so you’re not making others feel rushed or slowed down.
+If groups or individuals are scheduled to golf before or after you, you will want to arrive at a decent time, preferably early, to tee off at your scheduled time.
+Once you’re playing, you need to be conscious of those ahead and behind you so you’re not making others feel rushed or slowed down.

 Keep Your Noise Level Down

 While golfers are preparing to take their shot on the course during a tournament, you’ve probably noticed fans being eerily quiet.
-Noise is a major distraction during golf tournaments and when playing for fun, as well.
+Noise is a significant distraction during golf tournaments and when playing for fun, as well.

-Don’t Distract Golfers
+Don’t Distract Other Golfers

 If you’ve ever watched golf on TV, you’ve likely seen fans and other golfers holding as still as a statue when someone is lining up to take their shot.
-That’s common courtesy on any golf course, which includes ours at Burl Oaks Golf Course.
+That’s a common courtesy on any golf course, which includes ours at Burl Oaks Golf Course.

 Contact Burl Oaks Golf Club Today

 If you’re in the Twin Cities metro area and looking for a top-notch golf course to improve your game and expand your community, contact Burl Oaks Golf Club today.
 Our pristine golf course is one of the best in the entire state, and we know you’ll feel at home in our location.